dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 For standard development flow you need:

-1. generate all components on start, since it could be changed from last running
+1. generate all components on start (because it could be changed from last running)
 2. rebuild changed page when source file is changed

 This two tasks could be easily achieved with gulp: